 - Making sure there are no conflicts of interest between the organisation’s operations and board members' work or business interests

 - Making time at board meetings to discuss the financial management aspect of all major decisions.

-Mango has a one day training course called FM6: Financial Management for Board members, which can be run as an in-house event for your Board.
+Mango has a one day training course called Financial governance in practice, which can be run as an in-house event for your board.